 Mayor Bowser Expands Funding for DC Small Business Recovery Microgrants Program, April 29, 2020

 Mayor Bowser Launches Application for New $25 Million Microgrant Program, March 24, 2020

 DC Small Business Recovery Microgrant Interactive Dashboard

 Below is the DC Small Business Recovery Microgrant Interactive Dashboard which includes a summary of grant awardees displayed by Ward and broken down into classes of the North American Industry Classification System (NAICS).

 Public Link: https://www.arcgis.com/apps/opsdashboard/index.html#/a810e8a2cf0a479d8e9a4ac6d5cf7d14

 |DC Small Business Recovery Microgrant Recipient List (Full List)||View Report|

 Breakdown of DC Small Business Recovery Microgrant Applications

-Note: The difference in the applications reviewed vs. grants disbursed are applicants who declined the grant, were non-responsive, or ineligible.
+Note: The difference in the applications received vs. businesses awarded are applicants who declined the grant, were non-responsive, or ineligible.